faasm/faasm/docs/python.md

 ## Python 3.7

 We need a native version of exactly the right Python 3.7, _not_ necessarily the latest.
-You need to install it with the `python3_7.yml` playbook,
+You need to install it with the `python3_7.yml` playbook.
+It will install a copy of python at `/usr/local/faasm/python3.7`

 ```
 cd ansible
-ansible-playbook python3_7.yml --ask-become-pass
+ansible-playbook python3_7.yml
 ```

-## Building CPython
+## Building CPython and packages

-We build Python using [pyodide](https://github.com/iodide-project/pyodide) which is included as a submodule.
+You must make sure that you've set up the latest emscripten toolchain locally, and built our own custom musl.

-The first pyodide build takes a while.
-To set things up you can do the following:
+Once this is done, you can run the following:

 ```
-git submodule update
-export EMCC_WASM_BACKEND=1
-cd pyodide/emsdk
+cd pyodide/cpython
+source bash_env.sh
 make
-cd ../cpython
+cd ../packages
 make
 ```